DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-10-25-showing-course-title-on-the-check-your-answers-page.md

       src: add-course--check-your-answers-engineers-teach-physics.png
 ---

-Recently, we [updated the content on the ‘Check your answers’ and course details pages](/publish-teacher-training-courses/updating-the-check-your-answers-and-course-details-pages/) to make the content consistent with the add and edit course flows.
+We recently [updated the content on the ‘Check your answers’ and course details pages](/publish-teacher-training-courses/updating-the-check-your-answers-and-course-details-pages/) to make the content consistent with the add and edit course flows.

 We also [added a way for providers to mark their physics courses as being part of the ‘Engineers teach physics’ programme](/publish-teacher-training-courses/adding-an-engineers-teach-physics-question-to-courses/).
 When marking a physics course as being part of the ‘Engineers teach physics’ programme, the course title is updated.